-By Beth Dituro, Program Director, Pinnacle Center for Professional Development
+By Beth Dituro, Former Program Director, Pinnacle Center for Professional Development

 Hot off the press: House subcommittee approves bill to defund the Agency for Health Research and Quality (AHRQ).
 Will this have any effect on Health Information Technology (HIT) implementations?